Table of Contents

 Wear sunglasses to protect your eyes.
 Sun exposure increases your risk of getting cataracts.
 Choose sunglasses that protect the sides of your eyes and block both UVA and UVB rays.

-Remember that you are often exposed to the sun while driving, especially your hands and arms.
-In addition, clouds and water don’t protect you.
+Remember that you are exposed to the sun while driving, especially your hands and arms.
+Clouds and water don’t protect you.
 UV rays can reach swimmers at least 1 foot below the surface of the water, and 60% to 80% of the sun’s rays go through clouds.
-The sun’s rays can also reflect off water, snow, white sand, and concrete.
+The sun’s rays also can reflect off water, snow, white sand, and concrete.

 - Don’t try to get a tan.